Alcohol & Other Drugs Information

 Alcohol & Other Drug Counseling and Services

-Psychological and Counseling Center (PCC) provides a certified substance abuse therapist, who can help students enter a treatment facility, prepare to return to campus from rehabilitation, or develop relapse prevention plans.
-Contact Dorothy Gager for more information.
-PCC also provides long-term counseling/therapy.
+University Counseling Center (UCC) provides a certified substance abuse therapist, who can help students enter a treatment facility, prepare to return to campus from rehabilitation, or develop relapse prevention plans.
+The UCC also provides counseling/therapy.
 Cost of services is covered in the undergraduate and graduate students activities fees.

 Office of Religious Life